dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 `head` is used to get metadata information about the task.

-- For single file download, it means getting metadata such as file size.
+- For single file downloads, this refers to retrieving metadata such as the file size.

-- For directory download, it will get information about files in the current directory and all subdirectories, including file paths and file sizes.
+- For directory downloads, it retrieves information about all files in the current directory and its subdirectories, including their file paths and sizes.

 ```rust
 async fn head(&self, request: HeadRequest) -> Result<HeadResponse> {